AbeDaDev/Journal-Notes/notes.md

 - Studying AWS 2/5 - 2/8
 - May start Next js course again 2/11
 - Sick 2/12 - 2/14
-- Preparing for a vacation
+- Preparing for a project 2/16